 How to Make Cherry Filled Donut Holes

-- Into a medium saucepan add water, sugar, and oil.
+- In a medium saucepan, add water, sugar, a pinch of salt, and oil.

-- Bring it to a boil stirring constantly.
-Set aside to cool.
-The water-oil-sugar mixture must be at room temperature before you add yeast.
+- Bring it to a boil, stirring constantly.
+Set aside to cool; the mixture must return to room temperature before adding yeast.

-- Sprinkle yeast and stir until completely dissolves (the water will be tannish/grayish in color).
+- Sprinkle yeast over the mixture and whisk until it's completely dissolved (the liquid will become tannish-gray in color).

-- Pour the liquid into a bowl of an electric mixer.
-Sift half of the flour and stir the flour in with a dough attachment (you can stir it with a wooden spoon if you don’t have this type of mixer).
+- Next, pour the mixture into an electric mixer bowl or other large bowl.
+Sift half of the flour mixture and stir it in with a dough attachment (you may also do this with a wooden spoon if you are working by hand).

-- Add the rest of the flour and let the mixer do its job.
-It takes about 5 minutes to mix in the rest of the flour.
+- Now add the rest of the flour and let the mixer stir it into a nice and smooth consistency.
+It takes about 5 minutes to thoroughly mix in the rest of the flour.

-- Place the dough into a warm place to rise for about 2 hours or until the dough triple in size.
+- Place the dough in a warm place to rise for about 2 hours or until the dough triples in size.

-- While the dough is rising remove the stems and rinse well cherries.
+- While the dough is rising, remove the stems and rinse the cherries well.

-- If you're using frozen cherries I do recommend rinsing them as well since they weren't rinsed before freezing.
+- If you're using frozen cherries I recommend rinsing them as well since they are usually not rinsed before freezing.

-- Grease your hands with a tiny bit of oil and shape each dough filled with cherry into a ball about 1.5” in size.
-Place the ball onto the cutting board or working surface.
+- Grease your hands with a tiny bit of oil and form a piece of dough around a cherry into a nice little 1.5” ball.
+You can also use an ice cream scoop to form the balls.
+Place the ball onto a cutting board or other flour-dusted working surface.

-- Heat oil temperature for deep frying should be around 350 F. Add about 15 donut holes to the oil in one batch, and fry for about 2 minutes per side.
-Remove fried ponchiki onto prepared cooling rack or strainer.
+- Heat the oil temperature for deep frying until it reaches 350 F. Add about 15 donut holes, all in the same batch.
+Deep fry for about 2 minutes per side.
+Then remove fried ponchiki onto prepared cooling rack or strainer.

-- Let ponchiki cool for about 5 minutes or so.
+- Once done, allow the ponchiki cool for about 5 minutes or so.

-This recipe was originally posted on January 5th, 2015 (original picture above).
-I tweaked it a bit since then like using a good quality ingredient and frying oil.
-This post may contain affiliate links.
+This recipe was originally posted on January 3, 2015 (original picture below), and updated for a better user experience.
+The post may contain affiliate links.
 Read my disclosure.

 Ella-HomeCookingAdventure says